Amed Rosario Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The 7.3 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.
+- The Rockies pitching staff is last in the league with a collective 7.3 strikeouts per nine innings.

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.50).
+- The Rockies' 5.47 team ERA ranks 29th among all league pitching staffs.

-- Rockies pitchers combine to give up 164 total home runs at a rate of 1.4 per game (third-most in the league).
+- Rockies pitchers combine to give up 165 total home runs at a rate of 1.4 per game (second-most in the league).

-- Blach (1-1 with a 4.85 ERA and 11 strikeouts in 26 2/3 innings pitched) makes the start for the Rockies, his fourth of the season.
+- Gomber looks for his 10th win when he gets the start for the Rockies, his 24th of the season.
+He is 9-8 with a 5.40 ERA and 79 strikeouts in 120 2/3 innings pitched.

-- In his last appearance on Saturday against the St. Louis Cardinals, the left-hander went 4 2/3 innings, giving up four earned runs while surrendering eight hits.
+- The lefty's most recent appearance was on Sunday against the St. Louis Cardinals, when he tossed six scoreless innings while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.